xplosionmind/old.tommi.space/content/notes/public/Website development.md

 1. Temporary *pseudo-[[Zig]]*: a “changelog” section in homepage, [looping through](https://talk.jekyllrb.com/t/loop-through-all-pages-of-the-website/6880 'Loop through ALL pages in a website - Jekyll Talk') the last few pages updated recently (based on `page.updated`)
 1. Improve search
+2. Add a section in each note where `if more`, in the front matter `more: https://en.wikipedia.org/wiki/Love` (encyclopedia page of the same topic)
-1. Self-hosted analytics
+3. Self-hosted analytics
 9. Full width images in posts and `article`’s `max-width` instead of `padding`
-14. Consider switching from [a unique page with all tags][tags] to individual pages for each tag, see [jekyll-paginate](https://github.com/sverrirs/jekyll-paginate-v2 'jekyll-paginate on GitHub') and [jekyll-csv](https://github.com/theyworkforyou/jekyll-csv/ 'jekyll-csv on GitHub')
+14. Consider switching from [a unique page with all tags][tags] to individual pages for each tag

 <br>